Customizing the behavior of cached fields

 A common use case for a merge

 function is to define how to write to a field that holds an array.
 By default, the field's existing array is completely replaced by the incoming array.
-Often, it's preferable to concatenate the two arrays instead, like so:
+In many cases, it's preferable to concatenate the two arrays instead, like so:

 Note that existing